LGA 1151: Kaby Lake chipsets (200 series)

 There is no equivalent Kaby Lake chipset analogous to the H110 chipset.
 Four additional PCH PCI-E lanes in Kaby Lake chipsets are reserved for implementing an M.2 slot to support Intel Optane Memory.
 Otherwise, corresponding Kaby Lake and Skylake chipsets are practically the same.

 Light blue indicates a difference between comparable Skylake and Kaby Lake chipsets.

 LGA 1151 revision 2

-Second revision of the LGA 1151 socket for Coffee Lake CPUs

 The LGA 1151 socket was revised for the Coffee Lake generation CPUs and comes along with the Intel 300-series chipsets.
 While physical dimensions remain unchanged, the updated socket reassigns some reserved pins, adding power and ground lines to support the requirements of 6-core and 8-core CPUs.
 The new socket also relocates the processor detection pin, breaking compatibility with earlier processors and motherboards.
 As a result, desktop Coffee Lake CPUs are officially not compatible with the 100 (original Skylake) and 200 (Kaby Lake) series chipsets.
 Similarly, 300 series chipsets officially only support Coffee Lake and are not compatible with Skylake and Kaby Lake CPUs.

 Socket 1151 rev 2 is sometimes also referred to as "1151-2".